 Mandates are contractual arrangements to provide services.
-The SDC awards mandates to NGOs to implement projects in accordance with the objectives of Swiss cooperation strategies, humanitarian aid or SDC global programmes.
+The SDC awards mandates to NGOs to implement projects in accordance with the objectives of Swiss cooperation programmes, humanitarian aid or SDC's Thematic Cooperation.

 There are essentially three procedures for awarding mandates: the tendering procedure, the invitation procedure and the direct award procedure.
 The requisite procedure is determined by financial thresholds.
 Calls for bids may explicitly mention Swiss expertise as a requirement, to strengthen the 'Swissness' of the mandate's implementation.